katewhee/networking-course/_labs/concurrent-http-server.md

 ### Benchmarking

 As part of this lab, you will be benchmarking the different approaches to concurrency.
 To do so, you will be using the [wrk2](https://github.com/giltene/wrk2) tool.
 It sends a bunch of HTTP requests to your server and measures how long it takes to respond.
-You will need to build `wrk2` yourself.
-I have verified that it works on the embedded lab computers and all you should have to do is run `make` and the `wrk2` executable will be generated.
+You will need to build `wrk2` yourself by cloning the [linked repo](https://github.com/giltene/wrk2) and running `make`.
+After running `make`, a `wrk2` executable will be generated.
+I have verified that it works on the embedded lab computers.
 You will benchmark the performance of your lab 5 single thread server vs. threads vs processes.
 Record the results in `benchmark.md` of your repository.
 For consistency, record the results of your benchmark using this configuration:

 ```
 ./wrk -t10 -c10 -d30s -R10000 http://127.0.0.1:8084/page.html